Solutions for Dry, Cracked Lips

 A major cause of dry lips is sun damage, which can occur even when you’re not in bright sunlight, and even when it’s cloudy.
 That means that during the day, applying and reapplying a well-formulated emollient lip balm, lip gloss, or lipstick with SPF 30 or greater is vital.

-The best thing you can do if you have dry lips, even if you have very chapped lips, is to keep your lips covered with a rich, long-lasting, non-waxy, emollient lip balm or gloss!
-At night, it can just be a thick layer of a luscious balm; during the day, the lip balm must include a broad-spectrum sunscreen rated SPF 30 or greater.
+The best thing you can do if you have dry lips, even if they're extremely dry, is to keep your lips covered with a rich, long-lasting, non-waxy, emollient balm for dry lips or gloss for dry lips At night, it can just be a thick layer of a luscious balm; during the day, the lip balm must include a broad-spectrum sunscreen for dry lips rated SPF 30 or greater.
 Sun protection is just as vital to prevent signs of premature aging of the skin on your lips as it is to prevent premature signs of aging of the skin on your face.

-If you’re diligent about treating your lips like this, especially at night (Paula keeps hers on her nightstand), you can renew and soften dry lips—even chapped lips—and keep them that way.
+If you’re diligent about treating your lips like this, especially at night, you can renew and soften dry lips—even cracked lips—and keep them that way.

-A surprising cause of dry, chapped lips is using lip products that contain ingredients such as peppery capsicum, menthol, menthoxypropanediol (an especially potent form of menthol), camphor, peppermint, ginger, mint oil, cinnamon, and fragrance (natural or synthetic), all of which cause skin-damaging irritation.
-These ingredients are shockingly common in lip products, particularly those that claim to plump lips or even to care for chapped lips!
+A surprising cause of dry, cracked lips is using lip products that contain ingredients such as peppery capsicum, menthol, menthoxypropanediol (an especially potent form of menthol), camphor, peppermint, ginger, mint oil, cinnamon, and fragrance (natural or synthetic), all of which cause skin-damaging irritation.
+These ingredients are shockingly common in lip products, particularly those that claim to plump lips or even to care for cracked lips!

 Are Lip Scrubs Worth Using?